Partial VAT Deduction

 Share this article

-Partial VAT is relevant for businesses that have both VAT-taxable and VAT-exempt activities.
-This means that the company can only deduct a percentage of VAT on business expenses.
-Correct calculation of partial VAT is essential to ensure correct VAT accounting and avoid errors in reporting.
+Partial VAT is an important part of VAT accounting for businesses that have both VAT-taxable and VAT-exempt activities.
+When using this method, businesses can deduct a percentage of VAT on their expenses.
+Correct calculation is essential to avoid errors in accounting and to ensure your business is compliant.

 Types of VAT deductions for partial VAT